rabbitmq/cluster-operator/docs/proposals/20200310-crd-spec-configurability.md

 ## Non-Goals/Future Work

 * Increase flexibility at configuring RabbitMQ by enabling users to configure rabbitmq conf file and list of plugins.
-This feature will be addressed separately by [github issue]().
+This feature will be addressed separately by [github issue on rabbitmq conf](https://github.com/pivotal/rabbitmq-for-kubernetes/issues/57), [github issue on rabbitmq plugins](https://github.com/pivotal/rabbitmq-for-kubernetes/issues/58).
 * To provide detailed guidelines on how to configure each spec property.
 We are assuming that users who choose to configure the StatefulSet and ingress Service spec knows their specific use cases, and how to use kubernetes.
 * To prioritize simplicity over flexibility.
 We should offer better usability and opinions on how to deploy `RabbitmqCluster` at the different abstraction layer, such as `Claims` and `Plans`, as defined in [Stev's design proposal](https://miro.com/app/board/o9J_kvlRPnc=/)